Styyx1/Ruvaak-Readme/README.md

 This readme constsist of multiple parts.
 Check out the other parts like [Changes to gameplay](changes%20to%20gameplay.md) and the [Beginner's Guide](Ruvaak%20Beginners%20guide.md)

-### Root Builder
+### Game Folder

-To enable compatability with the GOG versions of Skyrim, Ruvaak uses a tool known as Root Builder.
-For more details regarding it, please view [the mod page](https://www.nexusmods.com/skyrimspecialedition/mods/31720) and our [guide to it](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md).
-**If you made your own stock game, don't forget to change the managed game in MO2's settings**
+Ruvaak uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
+All the files that you need to run the list are in a folder called “Game Root”.
+You don’t need to copy anything at all.